 Create your profile and start browsing jobs in minutesStart earning now

 Distressed or antique-style finishes are all about beautiful imperfection, but you can do the following steps to paint furniture perfectly for a more polished look.

 - Use the right kinds of paint and applicators (brushes, rollers, rags).

 - Sand the furniture before you start painting.

 - Use multiple thin coats of paint instead of one thick coat.

 - Use paint thinners or a misting bottle to achieve the perfect consistency throughout the painting job.

 It depends on your priorities and needs.
 Eggshell and satin finishes look luxurious and are easy to wipe down, but they don’t respond well to heavy scrubbing.
 Meanwhile, matte finishes are smooth and hide imperfections well, but they are quite difficult to clean.
 Lastly, semi-gloss or glossy paint looks amazing and is easy to clean, but fingerprints show up easily thanks to the reflective surface.

-Yes, you can sometimes paint furniture without sanding, although it’s not advisable for rough or chipped furniture.
-Not sanding may result in the paint chipping right off the newly-painted desk or cabinet.
-If you really want to skip the sanding process, use chalk paint.
+Yes, you can sometimes paint furniture without sanding.
+But painting without sanding is not advisable for rough or chipped furniture.
+Not sanding may result in the paint chipping right off the newly-painted desk or cabinet!
+If you really want to skip the sanding process, try chalk paint.
 This forgiving paint type leaves you with a matte finish and requires no sanding or priming.
 You can also consult a professional painter on the best type of paint to use on your furniture.